GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

     - Create a new string concatenating `authUsername`, the colon (:) character, and `authPassword` in that exact order

     - Obtain the underlying array of bytes for the string created.
-Use `UTF-8` if you need to supply an encoding to transform the string to bytes
+Use `UTF-8` if you need to supply code to transform the string to bytes

     - Create a base64-encoded string representation of the array of bytes (most programming languages feature this functionality out of the box)

     - Create a new string concatenating the word "Basic" (do not include quotes), a space, and the string created in previous step.
 This is the resulting string of encoded credentials

-- Submit a HTTPs POST to the token endpoint using the following data:
+- Submit an HTTPS POST to the token endpoint using the following data:

     - **Authorization** header.
-As value use the encoded credentials
+Use the encoded credentials as the value

     - **Content-Type** header.
-As value use *application/x-www-form-urlencoded*
+Use `application/x-www-form-urlencoded` as the value

     - **grant_type** parameter.
-Use *client_credentials*
+Use `client_credentials`

 Here is an example:
 ```